mjaeschke/creation.README/index/readme.md

     project description

-a read me generator
+a readme generator that is created with the command line

     project contributors

-michael jeff john
+michael john jeff

     git hub user name